SkyfallWasTaken/phantom/README.md

 ![output of `python fizzbuzz.png`](readme-images/fizzbuzz.png)

+This uses Pyodide under the hood.
+Pyodide is only loaded if you use the `python` command.

 ### Persistent filesystem

 Phantom has a persistent filesystem (powered by IndexedDB), as well as commands to help you use it, such as `cd`, `cat`, `mkdir`, and `touch`.